-105 Marlborough was designed by architect Charles K. Kirby and built ca. 1871, for speculative sale, one of three contiguous houses (105-107-109 Marlborough) built at about the same time on land he purchased from the Commonwealth of Massachusetts on October 15, 1870.
-He also designed three more houses immediately to the west, 111-113-115 Commonwealth, built ca. 1872.
+105 Marlborough was designed by architect Charles K. Kirby and built ca. 1871, for speculative sale, one of three contiguous houses (105-107-109 Marlborough) built at the same time on land he purchased from the Commonwealth of Massachusetts on October 15, 1870.
+He also designed three houses to the west, at 111-113-115 Commonwealth, built ca. 1872, and probably a fourth at 117 Marlborough built ca. 1873.

 Click here for an index to the deeds for 105 Marlborough.